puppetlabs/puppetlabs-java/README.markdown

 }
 ~~~

-Example installing the latest patch version of java 8 on Centos
+To install the latest patch version of Java 8 on CentOS

 ~~~
 class { 'java' :